On a whim, we visited the Museum of Us.

 There are multiple parts that talk about the history of cannibalism, cinematically and realistically.

-Interactive activities like experiencing a storm while stuck at sea, finding out which cannibal health solution would fix our problems, and a test that determined whether or not we would eat each other if we had to.
+Interactive activities like experiencing a storm while stuck at sea, finding out which cannibal health solution would fix our problems, and whether or not we would eat each other if we had to.

 We found out that we most definitely would.